wdpypere/documentation/docs/components/network::core-schema.md

         - Optional
         - Type: structure_ethtool
     - `/software/network/structure_interface/vlan`
+        - Description: Is a VLAN device.
+If the device name starts with vlan, this is always true.
         - Optional
         - Type: boolean
     - `/software/network/structure_interface/physdev`
+        - Description: If the device name starts with vlan, this has to be set.
+      It is set (but ignored by ifup) if it the device is not named vlan
         - Optional
         - Type: valid_interface
     - `/software/network/structure_interface/fqdn`